gamelab/WebGL-Particles-Plugin/README.md

  - Much more forgiving config; specify only those parameters you wish to differ from default.
 Other parameters will be filled in automatically.
  - Default config tweaked to a more pleasing effect.
  - Deprecated config parameter "startAngle" because it didn't do anything and we have better alternatives.
+ - Fully integrated particle renderer with new rendering pipeline in core Kiwi.js library version 1.1.0.

 1.0.3
   - removeOnComplete method functions properly.